johnmaccormick/jmac-web/office-hours.md

 - Thursday: 9:00–10:00 a.m.
 - For alternative times, please make an [appointment](appointments.html).

+**Week of 9/8 to 9/13: office hours will be online only, at the Zoom link below**

 Office hours are usually held in person in **Tome 242**.
 Remote appointments are available via Zoom at [https://zoom.us/my/johnmaccormick](https://zoom.us/my/johnmaccormick)  (Meeting ID: `398 215 6590`).